mcgredonps/stoqs/doc/instructions/PRODUCTION_APACHE.md

 ## Introduction

-STOQS is set up with a front end web server acting as a "proxy" for an UWSGI environment running a Django application.
+STOQS with nginx is set up with a front end web server acting as a "proxy" for an UWSGI environment running a Django application.
 A proxy forwards incoming requests to another service, either running on the same host or another host.
 This can be a flexible approach, and it's often possible for the front end web server to act as a load balancer for multiple service instances running elsewhere.
 Many web servers can do this task.
-Historically in STOQS this has been done by the nginx web server, a fast and scalable web server.
-This document documents using Apache instead.
+Historically STOQS has used the fast and scalable nginx web server to do this.
+This document explains how to use Apache instead.

 This has some benefits.
-STOQS needs a map server, and that map server must run on Apache; the mapserv appliction is placed in cgi-bin of the apache server.
+STOQS needs a map server, and that map server must run on Apache; the mapserv application is placed in cgi-bin of the apache server.
 If you're running STOQS on a single server, this means you wind up running both Apache and nginx.
 Since only one can listen on port 80/443, this often means Apache must run on a non-standard